-I recommend you to visit Lombardy if:
+I recommend visiting Lombardy if:

 - you love winter sports.

-- you are a fan of winter sports;
+- you are a winter sports enthusiast;

-- you love the mountain;
+- you love the mountains;

-- you want an active holiday;
+- you want an active vacation;

-- you like Austrian meat and cuisine;
+- you like meat and Austrian cuisine;

 - you like small alpine villages.